 The Pre-Pyrenees area is a land of contrasts.
-Within a couple of kilometers we can cross the barren, desert-like Natural park of BardenasReales and end up surrounded by lushand mountainous protected landscape of la Sierra de Santo Domingo.
+Within a few milles we can cross the barren, desert-like Natural park of BardenasReales and end up surrounded by lushand mountainous at the protected landscape of Sierra de Santo Domingo.

 Numerous ravines, gullies and erosions are great natural attractionsof BardenasReales, such as El Rallón, Pisquera,LaEstroza, Castildeterrra or Tripa Azul.